boystrange/ProgramVerification/src/Chapter/Imp/SmallStep.lagda.md

 -->

-An alternative approach to the operational semantics w.r.t. the big-step semantics is the **structured operational semantics** initiated by Plotkin in his femous *Pisa notes*, and commonly called **small-step** semantics in the literature.
+An alternative approach to the operational semantics w.r.t. the big-step semantics is the **structured operational semantics** initiated by Gordon Plotkin in his femous *Pisa notes*, and commonly called **small-step** semantics in the literature.
 The idea is to describe the computation of a command out of an initial state via a transition relation modeling step by step the execution